LucaGiordano92/starter-academic/content/event/Systematic review/index.md

   country:

 summary: Speech speech on how to automate the drafting of systematic reviews
-abstract: "During the last years, systematic reviews in the literature have increased exponentially.
-For this reason it is necessary to identify and validate methods that can synthesize the evidence"
+abstract: "During the last years, systematic reviews in the literature have increased exponentially."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.